woocommerce/qit-documentation/docs/custom-tests/orchestration.md

    Runs once, preparing global conditions.
 Results are saved in a DB snapshot.

 2. **For Each Plugin:**
-    - **DB Import:** Restore the saved snapshot, ensuring a consistent baseline.
+    - **DB import:** Restore the saved snapshot, ensuring a consistent baseline.
-    - **Isolated Setup:** Configure the environment uniquely for that plugin’s tests—activate a feature flag, set an option, or install a particular theme.
+    - **Isolated setup:** Configure the environment uniquely for that plugin’s tests—activate a feature flag, set an option, or install a particular theme.
-    - **Test Execution:** Run the plugin’s tests.
+    - **Test execution:** Run the plugin’s tests.
-    - **Isolated Teardown:** Clean up after the tests (e.g., remove temp data, revert plugin-specific settings).
+    - **Isolated teardown:** Clean up after the tests (e.g., remove temp data, revert plugin-specific settings).

 3. **Shared Teardown:**
    Once all plugins have been tested, run shared teardown steps.
 This phase cleans up any global state introduced during the shared setup, ensuring no residual side effects remain.

 ### Understanding vs. orchestration

-- **Understanding the Lifecycle:** Focuses on what happens during a single test run—shared setup, isolated setup, tests, teardown—primarily considering one plugin at a time.
+- **Understanding the lifecycle:** Focuses on what happens during a single test run—shared setup, isolated setup, tests, teardown—primarily considering one plugin at a time.

 - **Orchestration:** Introduces multiple plugins and manages their runs within the same environment.
 It ensures that each plugin’s tests remain isolated from each other while still allowing shared phases to run once at the start and end.